g-leech/argmin-gravitas/_posts/2017-10-21-table-conceptual-conversion.markdown

 summary:    Relating maths, metaphysics, & (OOP) programming, if you already know one.
 confidence: 90% that the first table are real commonalities.
-categories: philosophy, computers, rosetta-stone, maths
+categories: philosophy, computers, rosetta-stone, maths, lists, encompassing
 importance: 5
 wordcount:      400
 ---